 Announced on August 5th, 2014 was an HD port version of the Resident Evil remake for PS3, PS4, Xbox 360, Xbox One, and PC.
 Its pre-rendered backgrounds are to be upscaled (720p on PS3 and Xbox 360; 1080p on PS4 and Xbox One), though certain objects and even whole areas were redone completely in polygons.

 A form of viral marketing for the HD Remaster port, the Contagion Campaign allowed Resident Evil fans to ''spread the infection'' by signing up via email, facebook, or ResidentEvil.net.
-Upon doing so will add to the overall infection percentage shown on the site; sharing the user's status on such social media sites as facebook or twitter would also help further the infection.
+Upon doing so would add to the overall infection percentage shown on the site; sharing the user's status on such social media sites as facebook or twitter would also help further the infection.

 On September 26th, the ''infection'' officially reached 100%, assuring that the new costumes were to appear in the HD Remastered port.
+The costumes are unlocked at the outset and can be selected within the character select menu, which is also now how the other unlockable costumes of the game are to be selected as well.

 To better connect this game with narrative advancements of later games, Resident Evil spliced in some additional story details that were absent from the original.
 One of the more noticeable ones is the addition of George and Lisa Trevor.
 George designed the Arklay Mansion which ultimately ended up being his grave and his daughter Lisa was the subject of Umbrella's hideous experiments and will be encountered by the player at various times through the game.
 These additions were scrapped from the original game but have been added in to give the Resident Evil mythos some more depth.
 Other such additions include the mention of William Birkin and Alexia Ashford.